awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 ## Prerequisites<a name="gs-sdk-prerequisites"></a>

 The following are prerequisite steps for using the Python examples in this guide:
 + Complete the [Getting started prerequisites](gs-prerequisites.md)\.
 You create the training data used in this tutorial when you complete the prerequisite steps\.
-If you are using your own source data, make sure your data is formatted like in the prerequisite step [Creating the training data](gs-prerequisites.md#gs-upload-to-bucket)\.
+If you are using your own source data, make sure your data is formatted like in the prerequisite step [Creating the training data \(custom resources\)](gs-prerequisites.md#gs-upload-to-bucket)\.
 + Set up your AWS SDK for Python \(Boto3\) environment, as specified in [Setting up the AWS SDKs](aws-personalize-set-up-sdks.md)\.

 When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.